iamvdo/pleeease/README.md

 Pleeease is the best toolchain for your CSS.
 Just write DRY, future-proof CSS and Pleeease do the job for you.

-For now, it adds prefixes, variables and `rem` unit support, packs same media-query in one `@media` rule and minify it.
+For now, it adds prefixes, variables, pseudo-elements and `rem` unit support, packs same media-query in one `@media` rule and minify it.

 Pleeease is based on [PostCSS](https://github.com/ai/postcss) postprocessor.